rolandshoemaker/theca/README.md

 I've built a simple multi-(platform/arch) binary package builder (`tools/theca-packer.py`) based on [Fabric](http://www.fabfile.org/) so I can provide both `x86_64` and `i686` packages for `unknown-linux-gnu` and `apple-darwin`.
-I need to setup my website (i'm lazy...) but once I actually host the packages and stuff it'll be as simple as running

-:warning: this doesn't work at the moment :warning:
+You can either download the binary packages and install them using the packaged `install.sh` script, or you can use `curl` to install `theca` like so

 	$ curl -s https://static.bracewel.net/theca/get_theca.sh | sh

-to install `theca`.
 If you want to uninstall you just need to add the `--uninstall` flag like so

 	$ curl -s https://static.bracewel.net/theca/get_theca.sh | sh -s -- --uninstall